rfberaldo/sqlz/README.md

 ## Comparison with [sqlx](https://github.com/jmoiron/sqlx)

-- sqlz has a smaller scope, it doesn't support prepared statements.
+- sqlz has a smaller scope, it doesn't support prepared statements and all the scanning work is done by [scany](https://github.com/georgysavva/scany).
-- It was designed with a simpler API for everyday use, less verbose.
+- It was designed with a simpler API for everyday use, with fewer concepts and less verbose.
-- All the scanning work is done by [scany](https://github.com/georgysavva/scany).

 ### Performance

 Take a look at [benchmarks](benchmarks) for more info.

-In summary, sqlz has better speed/alloc when scanning in general, specially scanning native types (e.g. string, int).

-It has also better alloc with 'IN' clause queries.

-Although it has worst speed/alloc when running batch inserts, and higher alloc running Exec in general.